DhillonParwinder/ExcelDataDriver/README.md

 # Data-driven testing

-In a real-world application, this Excel spreadsheet could be provided by the client or the end-user with the business logic encoded within the spreadsheet.
-(The POI library handles numerical calculations just fine, though it seems to have a bit of trouble with calculations using dates).
+In a real-world application, Excel spreadsheet could be provided by the client or the end-user with the business logic encoded within the spreadsheet.
+(The POI library handles numerical calculations).
 In this scenario, the Excel spreadsheet becomes part of your acceptance tests, and helps to define your requirements, allows effective test-driven development of the code itself, and also acts as part of your acceptance tests.

 This application program prefrom two tasks:
   * Derive data from Excel Spreadsheet and dispay on your console